LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - Opting into programmatic-only targets, if supported.
 - Enabling optional semantic adapters such as static tables.
 - Controlling status and announcements.
+- Opting into the large visual context indicator when the focused keylabel is not sufficient for the host interface.

 Do not commit to a property name or nested object shape until the implementer reviews the current public API.